JaneliaSciComp/msg/README.md

-MSG: Multiplexed Shotgun Genotyping http://genomics.princeton.edu/AndolfattoLab/MSG.html https://github.com/JaneliaSciComp/msg
+# MSG: Multiplexed Shotgun Genotyping
+http://genomics.princeton.edu/AndolfattoLab/MSG.html
+https://github.com/JaneliaSciComp/msg
 http://www.ncbi.nlm.nih.gov/pubmed/21233398

-# This branch is deprecated!

-**Switch to the dev branch instead.**
+**This version is outdated**

-The master branch contains older, deprecated code.
-Use the dev branch of this repository for the latest improvements.
-Most of the improvements come from the fork at https://github.com/YourePrettyGood/msg, on their dev branch.
-We are matching their branch convention rather than merging the changes back to master.
+The next version has had improvements merged from the fork at https://github.com/YourePrettyGood/msg, on their dev branch.
+In addition, the newer version has been containerized.
+See the more recent README.

 ### Dependencies ###
 Run test_dependencies.sh to check for the existence of dependencies